henriquecolini/stencil-debugger/README.md

 ## Limitations

-- Only tested on Unity 6 and Unity 2022, including support for Render Graph
+- Only tested on Unity 6 and Unity 2022, including support for Render Graph.
-- Only allows for up to 10 stencil values to be displayed
+- Only allows for up to 10 stencil values to be displayed.
-- Not optimized for performance, only use this in the editor and do not include it in your build
+- Not optimized for performance.
+In fact, the implementation is brute force/naïve.
+Only use it in the editor (it's for debugging) and do not include it in your build.

 ## Attributions